 The District records investment transactions on the trade date.
 Investments in nonparticipating interestearning investment contracts (e.g. nonnegotiable certificates of deposits and guaranteed investment contracts) are reported at cost and all other investments are at fair value.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
-The District measures its investments at fair value and categorizes its fair value measurements within the fair value hierarchy established by generally accepted accounting principles.
+The District measures its investments at fair value and categorizes its fair value measurements within the fair value hierarchy established by accounting principles generally accepted in the United States of America.
 As a matter of policy, the District usually holds investments until their maturity.